 I've been reading about dominant brain halves and localisation of brain functions and decided to take some quizzes online.

 At first I thought it was a mistake, but I have done most tests that cames up on Google: every single one had the same result!
-T
+The numbers added up to be equal for both sides.
+Which means that I rely on my right and left brain halves equally in every day life.

 The reason this is in any way relevant to this blog shall be revealed at a later time...
 Yep, I'm gonna leave you hanging and be all mysterious and annoying about it.